U.S. flag

 Partial- versus Full-Thickness Rotator Cuff Tears

 Etiologies and underlying causes are known to be multifactorial.
 Degeneration, impingement, and tension overload due to trauma may all lead to rotator cuff tears.
-Most often, the tears initially begin as partial tears of the supraspinatus tendon.
-Eventually, they can progress to full-thickness tears including all four of the rotator cuff muscles.
+Most often, tears of the supraspinatus tendon begin as partial tears.
+Eventually, they can progress to full-thickness tears involving all 4 rotator cuff muscles.
+It primarily presents in middle-aged to older patients.
+Repetitive overhead activities are commonly the reason for younger athletes.

 History and Physical

 Pain and weakness are the presenting symptoms.
-Pain is prominent over the lateral deltoid, worsens with overhead activities, and by lying on the side at night.
-The absence of pain, however, does not exclude the diagnosis because a chunk of patients may also be asymptomatic.
-In fact, partial thickness tears cause more pain and disability than full-thickness tears.
-Painful arc test, drop arm test, and weakness in the external rotation is the most common observations on physical examination.
+Pain is prominent over the lateral deltoid, worsens with overhead activities, and is exacerbated by lying on the side at night.
+The absence of pain, however, does not exclude the diagnosis, as a significant proportion of patients may also be asymptomatic.
+In fact, partial-thickness tears cause more pain and disability than full-thickness tears.
+Painful arc test, drop arm test, and weakness in the external rotation are the most common observations on physical examination.
+X-rays are usually normal and can help diagnose large rotator cuff tears when imaging shows humeral migration over the glenoid and the patient has a symptomatic shoulder.
+MRI can provide key information on the degree of muscle tear, tendon retraction, and muscle atrophy, which is critical for planning rotator cuff repair.

 Treatment